 Woodward Avenue Road Diet Plan

-Pleasant Ridge and Ferndale applied for a Transportation Alternatives Program (TAP) grant in February of 2021 to implement a road diet on Woodward.
-The project would reduce travel lanes from 8 to 6, and would implement two-way cycle tracks on each side of Woodward.
+Pleasant Ridge and Ferndale have been awarded a Transportation Alternatives Program (TAP) grant to implement a road diet on Woodward, primarily in Ferndale.
+The project will reduce travel lanes from 8 to 6, and will add two-way cycle tracks on each side of Woodward.